pietervdvn/MapComplete/Docs/URL_Parameters.md

 No default value set

+## oauth_token

+Used to complete the login

+This documentation is defined in the source code at [ThemeViewState.ts](/src/Models/ThemeViewState.ts#L177)

+No default value set

 ## z

 The initial/current zoom level

-This documentation is defined in the source code at [InitialMapPositioning.ts](/src/Logic/Actors/InitialMapPositioning.ts#L37)
+This documentation is defined in the source code at [InitialMapPositioning.ts](/src/Logic/Actors/InitialMapPositioning.ts#L39)

 The default value is _1_